zooniverse/geordi-client/README.md

   "server": "staging"
   "projectToken": "serengeti"
   "zooUserIDGetter": checkZooUserID
-  "subjectGetter": checkZooSubject
-})
+  "zooUserIDGetterParameter": null # this line can be omitted if no parameter is required "subjectGetter": checkZooSubject "subjectGetterParameter": null # this line can be omitted if no parameter is required })
 ```
 If necessary, this can be added into a setup file, as shown in Snapshot Serengeti [here](https://github.com/alexbfree/Serengeti/blob/converting-geordi-to-component/app/lib/geordi_and_experiments_setup.coffee).
 This linked example also shows how to initialize Geordi when using an experiment server such as the [Zooniverse Experiment Server](https://github.com/zooniverse/ZooniverseExperimentServer) as well.